covjson/cookbook/parameter-fractional-quantities.md

-# Sea Ice Area Fraction
+# Fractional Quantities

-In this example we will see how a fraction can be represented in CovJSON.
+In this example we will see how a fractional quantity can be represented in CovJSON.
 For that we use the sea ice area fraction.

 Fractions in CovJSON are stored as a decimal number which is typically between 0 and 1.
 Percentages are fractions comparing a number to 100, which means they simply have a unit of `1/100`, which is often symbolized with the percentage sign `%`.
 Depending on how data values are stored, those two cases have to be distinguished.